Salinas lettuce strike of 1936: Strike Negotiations

-Subsequent negotiations were carried on, however, through third parties.
-Of these the only negotiations which need be mentioned for the purposes of this case are those which were conducted between Vandeleur, secretary of the State Federation of Labor, and representatives of the Citizens' Association.
-At meetings shortly before October 21 these parties reached a tentative agreement which was to be submitted to the Grower-Shipper Association and the Union.
+Subsequent negotiations, however, were carried out through third parties.
+Of these, the only negotiations that need to be mentioned for purposes of this case are those conducted between Vandeleur, secretary of the State Federation of Labor, and representatives of the Citizens' Association.
+At meetings shortly before October 21, these parties reached a tentative agreement to be submitted to the Grower-Shipper Association and the union.